When Kyuss Called it a Career With ‘And the Circus Leaves Town’

 But the sparks flew whenever Kyuss managed to compress the extreme soft/hard dynamics at their disposal into novel forms.
 This was apparent on album standouts like the syrupy “Phototropic,” the ying-yang colossus “El Rodeo,” the galloping “Tangy Zizzle” and the sheer tectonic rumble imparted by aptly named closer “Spaceship Landing.”

-As their circus left town for the last time, new ones sprung, first in the shape of its former members' new bands like Slo Burn, Unida, the Desert Sessions and the aforementioned QOTSA.
-But secondly and, perhaps, most importantly, in the countless acts around the globe that were spawned from the seeds sowed by Kyuss during their brief but explosive flight across the ‘90s alternative metal firmament.
+Next came former members' new bands like Slo Burn, Unida, the Desert Sessions and the aforementioned QOTSA.
+Along the way, they also spawned countless acts that were inspired by Kyuss during their brief but explosive era.